kailermai/tp/docs/UserGuide.md

 **:desktop_computer: Note on panel persistence:**<br>

-The right-hand panel is utilised by the `help`, `view`, and `trend` commands to display their respective content (Command List, Student Records, Trend Overview).
-Once populated, the information in this panel is persistent; it will remain visible even when executing commands that only modify the student list in the left panel (e.g., `add`, `delete`, `find`, `list`, or `sort`).
+The **Right Side Panel** is utilised by the `help`, `view`, and `trend` commands to display their respective content (Command List, Student Records, Trend Overview).
+Once displayed, the panel remains visible and updates in real time to reflect changes in its content.
+The panel only switches to a different display when a new panel-related command is executed.
+<br>Additionally, for `view`, no information will be displayed if the currently displayed student is deleted from TAHub.
 </div>

 <div style="page-break-after: always;"></div>

 ### Viewing help : `help`

-Displays the help window on the right side panel.
+Displays the help window on the Right Side Panel.

 Format: `help`